-Component Description

-{o. r. x. c.}target The target for which you are configuring Post.
-The letter preceding the name of the target identifies the type of target, whether an Oracle database, Open Target database, JMS, Kafka broker, file, or change-history target.
+Component Description { 0. r. x. c. } target The target for which you are configuring Post.
+The letter preceding the

-Possible targets are:

-o.SID

-where: SID is the ORACLE_SID of an Oracle database.

-r.database

-where: database is the name (not the DSN) of an Open Target database.

-x.jms

-where: jms is a Java Message Service (JMS) queue or topic.

-x.kafka

-where: kafka is an Apache Kafka broker.

-Component Description

-x.file

-c.SID

-NOTE: The

-where: SID is the ORACLE SID of a target Oracle database that is configured as a change-history target.

-where: file is a structured file that contains data in one of the supported formats (see format category).

-e SharePlex-supported datastore types, data types, and operations are listed in the SharePlex Release Notes.

-queue queuename

-Constrains the action of the command to the SharePlex Post process that is associated with the specified queue.
+Component Description name of the target identifies the type of target, whether an Oracle database, Open Target database, JMS, Kafka broker, file, or change- history target.
+Possible targets are: o.SID where: SID is the ORACLE_SID of an Oracle database. r .database where: database is the name (not the DSN) of an Open Target database. x.jms where: jms is a Java Message Service (JMS) queue or topic. x.kafka where: kafka is an Apache Kafka broker. x.file where: file is a structured file that contains data in one of the supported formats (see format category). c.SID where: SID is the ORACLE_SID of a target Oracle database that is configured as a change-history target.
+NOTE: The SharePlex-supported datastore types, data types, and operations are listed in the SharePlex Release Notes. queue queuename Constrains the action of the command to the SharePlex Post process that is associated with the specified queue.
 This action overrides any global settings for the target property you are setting.
 Without the queue option, the target command affects all Post processes in the local SharePlex instance.

-Example: the following sets metadata properties for the Post process that is associated with the myjms1 queue.

-- set applies a configuration property to the target configuration. - reset clears configuration settings back to their defaults (if one exists).
+Example: the following sets metadata properties for the Post process that is associated with the myjms1 queue. target x.jms queue myjms1 set metadata time, userid, trans, size { • set applies a configuration property to the target configuration. set category property reset [category [property]] show [category] switch reset clears configuration settings back to their defaults (if one exists).
 It can be constrained to a specific category and (where applicable) a specific property.
 NOTE:reset does not reset one property value to another.
-Use another set command for that. - . show displays configuration settings. - category is any category of configuration properties.
+Use another set command for that. } show displays configuration settings. category is any category of configuration properties.
 The properties are grouped by category for efficient management through commands.
+See Category descriptions. • property is the configuration property that you want to set, categories.

-See Category descriptions. - property is the configuration property that you want to set, reset, or show.
-There are different properties per category. - switch applies only to file targets (x.file).
-Use this option to create a new active output file and save the current one as a serially numbered aged file.
-After issuing this command, the switch occurs after Post processes a new record.
-This option takes no input and is not associated with any configuration categories.
+• property is the configuration property that you want to set, reset, or show.
+There are different properties per category.

+takes no input and is not associated with any configuration